 Walk the halls of Cathedral High School during the school year.
 You will see a deep sense of COMMUNITY in which loving relationships between students and staff are born out of our Catholic faith.
 Successes are celebrated, sorrows and joys are felt deeply, and hopes are supported by one another.
-This sense of community is deepened by the incredibly meaningful opportunities in the broader community that allow our students to experience the world from a first hand vantage point; life-changing opportunities such as local social justice experiences (volunteering at Catholic Charities, St. Cloud Hospital, Place of Hope, Quiet Oaks Hospice, long-term care facilities, raking leaves or shoveling for elderly neighbors, church ministries, etc...), month-long canoe trips in the Canadian wilderness, working with the people of Tanzania, Colombia and Honduras, and travel-learning experiences to Germany, Spain, Italy, and several U.S. cities.
+This sense of community is deepened by the incredibly meaningful opportunities in the broader community that allow our students to experience the world from a first hand vantage point; life-changing opportunities such as local and global social justice experiences (volunteering at Catholic Charities, St. Cloud Hospital, Place of Hope, Quiet Oaks Hospice, long-term care facilities, raking leaves or shoveling for elderly neighbors, church ministries, service trips to Guatemala and Tanzania, etc...), course-related field trips, month-long canoe trips in the Canadian wilderness, and travel-learning experiences to Germany, Spain, Italy, and several U.S. cities.

 Teachers are focused on providing a rigorous 21st CENTURY LEARNING EXPERIENCE that develops the skills necessary to be leaders in society, citizenship, and in the 21st century workplace.
 Through collaboration and problem solving, teachers develop innovative instructional methods, technology, simulations, and materials that allow students to practice these skills within the rigorous content.
 99% of our students graduate and advance to college, and many go on to successful careers while at the same time advocating for our world through the hallmark Catholic value of loving our neighbors.

 THE CATHEDRAL PROBLEM: